 I had not had much success in my early junior days at the national or state levels, because I was smaller in build, not as powerful, and simply not as talented as other girls my age.
 However, in my mid to late teen years, I caught up in height and strength to some of the other girls in my age group.
 When they were beginning to develop other interests and dropping out of tennis, my skills were increasing dramatically.
 I also grew up at a local club called Maribyrnong Park Tennis Club in Melbourne, Australia, that had a healthy, fun, team-based, and social atmosphere.
 Some of my closest friends today are the people that I grew up with from this club.
 This meant that during my final years of high school studies, I played some of my best tennis and was physically the fittest I had ever been.
 Having said that, whilst my tennis was improving at an accelerating rate, the odds of playing at a Women’s Tennis Association (WTA) professional level were unfortunately, unlikely.

-Unfinished business to see how far I can go
+Tennis player: Unfinished business to see how far I can go

 I knew I had unfinished business with tennis and my love of the game was still alive, unlike so many of my previous rivals and teammates.
 Therefore, I surprised even myself with the response to the question.
-‘Parko,’ I said, ‘I haven’t maximised my playing potential.
+‘Parko,’ I said, ‘I haven’t maximized my playing potential.
 I have unfinished business.’
 Parko nodded slowly, waiting for me to continue.
 ‘I am good enough to play U.S. college tennis,’ I said, ‘and I want to see how far I can go.’

 In truth, I had no idea if I was good enough to play college tennis, but within four weeks, I was on a plane to Nashville, Tennessee.
 I had applied for and secured a full scholarship to play tennis for Middle Tennessee State University (MTSU).
 This was my first solo adventure and from the very first day it was a memorable one.

 It took me 56 hours to travel from Melbourne to my destination, as the connecting flight from Chicago to Nashville was unable to take off because of thick and heavy snow.
 Not realising that the airline would have paid for my overnight accommodation in a hotel, I attempted to sleep at the gate of my departing flight with my arms tightly wrapped around my tennis racquet bag.
-As I’m sure you can imagine, the next morning my eyes were bloodshot and my hair dishevelled.
-When my coach picked me up that morning, I can imagine him thinking, ‘My goodness, who have we recruited?’
+As I’m sure you can imagine, the next morning my eyes were bloodshot and my hair disheveled.
+When my tennis coach picked me up that morning, I can imagine him thinking, ‘My goodness, who have we recruited?’
 But he didn’t let on and instead gave me a warm Southern smile combined with a slow and steady drawl that made me feel at ease.

 Playing college tennis was one of the most rewarding and memorable experiences of my late teen years.
-I have continued to encourage the U.S. college tennis pathway for many junior players to help them maximise their playing potential.
+I have continued to encourage the U.S. college tennis pathway for many junior players to help them maximize their playing potential.
 It is a great way to see how far you can go in the sport, whilst playing for a team and continuing your education.

-Unlocking the answers within the person
+Unlocking the answers within the tennis player

 Upon reflection, Parko was doing what I would refer to as unlocking the learning that lies within the person.
 He asked a powerful question and then waited for me to reflect and answer the question.
 He allowed me to find the answers within myself, rather than expressing his opinion first and telling me what to do.
-This type of coaching is different from the traditional sports coaching approach, where the coach sits on the sidelines or in the balcony observing the player, and then gives directions to the player based on the coach’s technical knowledge.
+This type of coaching is different from the traditional sports coaching approach, where the coach sits on the sidelines or in the balcony observing the tennis player, and then gives directions to the tennis player based on the tennis coach’s technical knowledge.

 Parko’s approach in the classroom was not the ‘in your face’ yell-and-tell approach that he might have been known for on the sporting field and is often associated with sports coaching.
 Instead, it was an approach based on trust that the person in front of you has the answers.
 Whilst Parko’s approach may not have been in the best interests of the university – encouraging a student to leave his coaching course – he had my interests at heart.